dylanaraps/neofetch/README.md

 #### Using the config file

-Neofetch will by default create a config file at `$HOME/.config/neofetch/config` and this file<br \>
-contains all of the script's options/settings.
-The config file allows you to keep your<br \>
-customizations between script versions and allows you to easily share your customizations<br \>
-with other people.
+Neofetch will by default create a config file at `$HOME/.config/neofetch/config` and this file contains all of the script's options/settings.
+The config file allows you to keep your customizations between script versions and allows you to easily share your customizations with other people.

-You can launch the script without a config file by using the flag `--config none` and you can<br \>
-specify a custom config location using `--config path/to/config`.
+You can launch the script without a config file by using the flag `--config none` and you can specify a custom config location using `--config path/to/config`.

 #### Customizing what info gets displayed